EnigmaCurry/d.rymcg.tech/traefik/README.md

 ## OAuth2 authentication

-You can start the [traefik-forward-auth](../traefik-forward-auth) service to enable OAuth2 authentication to your [gitea](../gitea) identity provider (or any external OAuth2 provider).
+If you install the [traefik-forward-auth](../traefik-forward-auth) service, you can enable OAuth2 authentication to your [forgejo](../forgejo) identity provider (or any external OAuth2 provider).

 It is important to understand the difference between authentication and authorization: